BSA & Galexia Global Coud Computing Scorecard (2018) - Galexia Analytics Release

 Cloud services operate across national boundaries, and their success depends on access to regional and global markets.
 Restrictive policies that create actual or potential trade barriers will inhibit or slow the evolution of cloud computing.

 This section examines government procurement regimes and the existence or absence of barriers to free trade, including each country’s requirements and preferences for particular products.
-The section also examines whether countries have joined the World Trade Organization Agreement on Government Procurement, which liberalizes such policies.
+The section also examines whether countries support international efforts to standardize and liberalize trade and procurement policies, allow cloud providers to operate free from tariffs and other trade barriers, and avoid laws or policies that impose data localization requirements.